MALI – The Trip

 Viewpoint.

 Bamako has a large hill to the west.
-We went to nice viewpoint with views of the entire city.
+We went to a nice viewpoint with views of the entire city.
 There was a lot of haze but seeing the city layout surrounding the river was worthwhile.

 National Museum of Mali.
 Archeological and anthropological museum, prehistory of Mali, musical instruments, dress, and various ethnic groups.
-The textile display was excellent with material from all over the country.
+The textile display was excellent with materials from all over the country.
 Several of the wood carvings were very good.

 Cathédrale de Bamako.
 Tentative WHS, Erected in 1921-1936.
 It is 48 meters long and 12m wide.
 It is built of stone in a Byzantine Romanesque style – cylindrical columns and capitals carved with animals or plants.
 The inside had a worn look and wasn’t very inspiring.